openflighthpc/flight-landing-page/www/content/environment.md

 # YAML object.
 The key/values defined here are used by the layouts when
 # rendering this content.

-# mandatory: This marks the kind of content.
-The first defined environment
-# content will be displayed prominently on the landing page.
-kind: environment

 # optional: The URL for the environment's or organisation's logo.
 logo_url: images/png_trans_logo.png

 # optional: The name of the environment.
-name: Demo Cluster
+#name: Demo Cluster

 # optional: The name of the organisation that the environment belongs to.
-organisation_name: Demo organisation
+#organisation_name: Demo organisation

 # optional: A list of contacts for this environment.
-contacts:
+#contacts:
- - name: A Contact
+# - name: A Contact
-   email: a.contact@example.com
+#   email: a.contact@example.com
- - name: A Nother Contact
+# - name: A Nother Contact
-   email: a.nother.contact@example.com
+#   email: a.nother.contact@example.com
 ---

 <!-- This is markdown.
 The content is rendered and displayed prominently on